The Brian Moss Student Competition

 Award

-• The main prize will consist of a certificate and a grant to attend the 2026 SIL-ASLO Congress in Canada, including registration fees and travel costs.
-The winning author will be required to give a Plenary Lecture (30 min) about the topic of the article.
+Main Prize: The main prize includes a certificate and support to attend the 2026 SIL-ASLO Congress in Canada.
+This includes coverage of the registration fee and a travel grant intended to help offset transportation costs.
+The recipient will also be invited to deliver a 30-minute Award Lecture on the topic of their article during the congress.

 Publication of the full list of participants and results of the selection at stages 1 and 2 will be published on the SIL website in the section Student Area.